peteroupc/peteroupc.github.io/graphics.md

     4. The 2-D layers may contain transparent pixels.
 The 3-D layer may contain transparent and translucent (semitransparent) pixels.[^10]
     5. The 3-D layer's dimensions, in pixels, are the same as the "screen resolution" (see later).
 2. Tiles.
 A _tile_ is a small rectangular array of pixels.
-    1. Every tile has the same width and the same height as every other.
-The width must be 32 or less, and the height must be 32 or less.
+    1. Every tile has the same width, the same height, and the same number of bits per pixel as every other.
-    2. The application chooses one:
-        1. Each tile is in a 1-bit-per-pixel format and uses one of 16 _color tables_, with 2 colors per table.
-        2. Each tile is in a 2-bit-per-pixel format and uses one of 16 color tables, with 4 colors per table.
+    2. If tiles have 1, 2, or 4 bits per pixel, each tile uses one of 16 color tables.
+If tiles have 8 bits per pixel, each tile uses the same 256-color table.
-        3. Each tile is in a 4-bit-per-pixel format and uses one of 16 color tables, with 16 colors per table.
-        4. There is a single 256-color table for use by tiles.
-Each tile is in an 8-bit-per-pixel format.
     3. Each color in each color table used by tiles is of the vertex color format given earlier.
     4. Tiles may contain transparent, but not translucent, pixels.
     5. Image files used by the game should not store "pre-pixelated" tiles.
     6. When referenced in a 2-D layer, a tile can be horizontally flipped, vertically flipped, or both.
 3. Sprites.
 A _sprite_ is a rectangular array of either tiles or pixels.
-    1. Each sprite's maximum width, in pixels, is determined as follows: Take the larger of the screen width and screen height, then divide by 4, then round up to the nearest power of 2.
-A sprite's maximum height is the same as the maximum sprite width.
-(An alternative is that each sprite is no more than 64 &times; 64 pixels in size.)
-    2. Besides the previous point, sprites can have any width and height.
-    3. Each sprite made of pixels (rather than tiles) has a pixel format allowed for _3-D textures_, given earlier, and may contain transparent, but not translucent, pixels.
+    1. Each sprite made of pixels (rather than tiles) has a pixel format allowed for _3-D textures_, given earlier, and may contain transparent, but not translucent, pixels.
-    4. Each sprite can be drawn above or below any of the 2-D or 3-D layers.
+    2. Each sprite can be drawn above or below any of the 2-D or 3-D layers.
-    5. The application chooses one:
-        1. Each sprite can undergo a 2-D affine transformation.
-        2. Each sprite can be horizontally flipped, vertically flipped, or both.[^11]
-        3. No affine transformation or flipping of sprites is allowed.
-    6. Image files used by the game should not store "pre-pixelated" sprites.
+    3. Image files used by the game should not store "pre-pixelated" sprites.
+4. The following is set by the application:
+    1. The number of 2-D layers (up to four).
+    2. The number of bits per pixel in each tile: 1, 2, 4, or 8.
+    3. Whether a special index in a color table marks transparent pixels in tiles.
+(For example, whether pixels labeled 0 are treated as transparent pixels.)
+    4. Whether tiles can be flipped horizontally and/or vertically.
+    5. The width and height of each tile, in pixels.
+The width must be 32 or less, and the height must be 32 or less.[^80]
+    6. The maximum width and maximum height of a sprite in pixels.
+Each is found as follows: Take the larger of the screen width and screen height, then divide by 4, then round up to the nearest power of 2.
+Alternatively, a statement that each sprite is no more than 64 &times; 64 pixels in size.
+    7. Whether a special index in a color table marks transparent pixels in sprites.
+    8. Whether sprites can undergo a 2-D affine transformation.
+    9. Whether sprites can be flipped horizontally and/or vertically (even if point 7 is "no").[^11]
-    7. Up to N sprites can be displayed at a time on the game screen, where N is calculated as (screen width &times; screen height) / 256, rounded up, but not more than 512.[^12]
+    10. The number of sprites displayed at a time on the game screen, no more than 512 and no more than (screen width &times; screen height) / 256, rounded up.

-> **Note:** The suggested width and height for tiles is 8 pixels by 8 pixels.

->     - Game screen resolution: 512 &times; 384.
->     - There are three 2-D layers.
->     - Each tile has four bits per pixel.
-- 16 &times; 16 sprites.
-- Sprites can be stretched, shrunk, and rotated.
--

 Other requirements:

-- **Screen resolution:** The game screen image has no more than 307,200 total pixels (for example, 640 &times; 480, or 640 pixels horizontally and 480 pixels vertically).[^13]  Support for game screen resolutions larger than this limit, in addition to resolutions meeting the limit, is optional.
+- **Screen resolution:** The game screen image has no more than 307,200 total pixels (for example, 640 &times; 480, or 640 pixels horizontally and 480 pixels vertically).[^12]  Support for game screen resolutions larger than this limit, in addition to resolutions meeting the limit, is optional.
 - **Rendering in software:** The game should include a mode in which the graphics are _rendered in software_.
 This means that their rendering does not rely on a video card or graphics accelerator or a graphics API (such as GDI, OpenGL, or Direct3D) that is integrated into the operating system, with the sole exception of sending a finished game screen image to the player's display (such as through GDI’s `StretchDIBits` or copying to video memory).
 (Implementing a subset of [**OpenGL ES**](https://registry.khronos.org/OpenGL/index_es.php) 1.1 or [**OpenGL**](https://registry.khronos.org/OpenGL/index_gl.php) 1.1 in software without relying on a video card or graphics accelerator is allowed.)
 The game can optionally support hardware acceleration of graphics as well (and can even use such acceleration by default when the game detects its availability).
 - **Music:** Music is in Standard MIDI files (SMF) only.
-The General MIDI System level 1 should be followed for such files.[^14]
+The General MIDI System level 1 should be followed for such files.[^13]

 &nbsp;